If you can’t “people” for longer than a couple of hours at a time…

 So whip out that Taylor Swift playlist you’ve been hiding.
 I know you have one.

-During the holidays, exercising is usually the last thing on people’s minds.
+During a vacation, exercising is usually the last thing on people’s minds.
 I get it.
-You’re trying to indulge in #alltheholidaygoodies, and thinking about jogging or push ups is going to totally harsh your vibe.
+You’re trying to indulge in #allthefood, and thinking about jogging or push ups is going to totally harsh your vibe.

 But I know whenever I’m stressed out or feeling a lil’ down, if I do 30 minutes of yoga or cardio, those endorphins get me feelin’ good again.